Chart Color Schemes

 Prospect Vale - Blackstone features high concentrations of lone person households, with a fairly typical median household size

 Family households constitute 68.0% of all households, including 26.5% couples with children, 30.4% couples without children, and 10.5% single parent families.
 Non-family households account for the remaining 32.0%, with lone person households at 29.9% and group households comprising 2.1%.
-The median household size is 2.3 people, which matches the average in the Rest of Tas.
+The median household size is 2.3 people, which aligns with the average in the Rest of Tas.

 Frequently Asked Questions - Households